1968 - 2001

 |

-Diane Alexis Whipple (January 21, 1968 – January 26, 2001) was an American lacrosse player and college coach.
+Diane Alexis Whipple (January 31, 1967 – January 26, 2001) was an American lacrosse player and college coach.
 She was killed in a dog attack in San Francisco on January 26, 2001.
-The dogs involved were two Presa Canarios: a male named Bane and a female named Hera.
-Paul Schneider, the dogs' owner, is a high-ranking member of the Aryan Brotherhood and is serving three life sentence terms in state prison.
-The dogs were cared for by Schneider's attorneys, Robert Noel and Marjorie Knoller, who are husband-and-wife, who lived in the same apartment building as Diane Whipple.
+The dogs involved were two Presa Canarios belonging to Paul Schneider, a high-ranking member of the Aryan Brotherhood serving three life sentences in state prison.
+The dogs were looked after by Schneider's attorneys, Robert Noel and Marjorie Knoller, a husband and wife who lived in the same apartment building as Whipple.
 After the fatal attack, the state brought criminal charges against the attorneys.
-Robert Noel, who was not present during the attack, was convicted of manslaughter.
-Marjorie Knoller, who was present, was charged with implied-malice second-degree murder and convicted by the jury.
+Noel, who was not present during the attack, was convicted of manslaughter.
+Knoller, who was present, was charged with implied-malice second-degree murder and convicted by the jury.
 Knoller's murder conviction, an unusual result for an unintended dog attack, was rejected by the trial judge but ultimately upheld.
 The case clarified the meaning of implied malice murder.